4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 I am using SanDisk Ultra 16GB CF cards in my cameras

-When I am having to download the images and reuse the cards or use more CF cards I ingest them on site with my ColorSpace Hyperdrive memory card backup system.
+When I have to download and reuse the images or use more CF cards, I ingest them on site with my ColorSpace Hyperdrive memory card backup system.

-For some photo shoots I will use one of the Hyperdrives through a day and then pass this along to someone to handle the post processing one day while I am shooting and putting more images onto another drive.
-At the end of that day I will trade out the drive with the one I first gave to the person for processing.
+For some photo shoots, I will use one of the Hyperdrives for a day and then pass it along to someone to handle the post-processing one day, while I am shooting and putting more images onto another drive.
+At the end of that day, I will trade out the drive I gave to the person for processing.

-The advantage of the Hyperdrives is that I can turn one on and down load my images very quickly and then continue to shoot.
+The advantage of the Hyperdrives is that I can turn one on, download my images very quickly, and then continue to shoot.

-I have two ColorSpace Hyperdrives.
-The older model which isn’t UDMA and the newer UDMA model.
-I have a 120GB drive in the older model and a 160GB in the newer UDMA model.
+I have two ColorSpace Hyperdrives: the older model, which isn’t UDMA, and the newer UDMA model.
+I have a 120GB drive in the older model and a 160GB drive in the newer UDMA model.

-For those wanting to travel light, the Hyperdrive with a tablet will let you see your images and have backup of all the images with very minimal computer equipment.
+For those wanting to travel light, the Hyperdrive with a tablet will let you see your images and have a backup of all the pictures with minimal computer equipment.

-There are two major times where the speed of your cards will become very noticable.
+There are two major times when the speed of your cards will become very noticeable.

-1) When you shoot a lot of images quickly your card will come to a stopping point until the images can be written to the cards.
-This is when the cheapest, which is usually not the fastest cards, will affect your ability to continue to work.
+1) When you shoot a lot of images quickly, your card will come to a stopping point until the photos can be written to the card.
+This is when the cheapest, usually not the fastest cards, will affect your ability to continue to work.

-2) When you are ingesting your cards to either your computer or the ColorSpace Hyperdrives the speed of the cards will determine how long it takes for the transfer.
+2) When you ingest your cards into either your computer or the ColorSpace Hyperdrives, the speed of the cards will determine the transfer time.

-For the most part unless these are critical to you, you can shoot a slower card that costs much less.
+Unless these are critical, you can generally shoot a slower card that costs much less.

-One last suggestion: Always format your cards in your camera and not on you computer.
-The cameras format in a different way and will give you better performance.
+One last suggestion: Always format your cards in your camera, not on your computer.
+Cameras are formatted differently and will give you better performance.